Spatial modeling of shot conversion in soccer to single out goalscoring ability: Results

 We now proceed to compute the two measures described in \Cref{subsec:measures}.
 In line with the way we analyze the data, SP and PS are evaluated separately for headers (denoted as SPH and PSH henceforth) and other shots (denoted as SPS and PSS henceforth), in order to identify the players with best heading or shooting ability.
 Histograms of the measures for all these players are shown in \Cref{fig:histogram-sp-ps}.

 For the SP values in both cases (figures on the left), one can see that there is a huge peak around 0 and that the histogram is slightly skewed to the right, suggesting that with more shots per game, players become more adept in converting them to goals.
-On the other hand, we can see some clear outliers towards the right side of the histogram.
-We confirmed that these outliers mostly represent the players who took only few shots (usually one or two) all of which were converted successfully.
-Similarly for the figures on the right, we can see that most players showed average positioning senses, while there were some outliers as well.
+Similarly for the figures on the right, we can see that most players showed standard positioning senses, while there were some outliers as well.

 Next, to examine if our measures can successfully capture the shooting abilities of the players, we identified the top five shooters in terms of SPS and PSS.
-However, at this point, to avoid potential small-sample issues and to exclude the aforementioned outliers, we considered players with more than 10 headers or more than 20 shots.
+However, at this point, to avoid potential small-sample issues, we considered players with more than 5 headers or more than 20 shots.
 The list of the best players in this regard, along with their real life data from the MLS 2016/17 season are presented in table \Cref{tab:sp-ps}.
 In that table, we also present the data for the top players according to SPH and PSH.

-We noted that Bradley Wright-Phillips, Sebastian Giovinco, Ignacio Piatti, Dominic Dwyer and Giovani Dos Santos were in the list of top ten highest scorers in 2016/17 season and our measures show that the reason behind this is that all have great shooting or heading abilities.
-On the other hand, Ola Camara was the sixth highest goal-scorer of the season and we found that he has one of the best positioning senses, both in terms of shooting and heading.
+We note that Ignacio Piatti, Giovani Dos Santos, Fanendo Adi, Ola Kamara, Bradley Wright-Phillips and Dominic Dwyer were in the list of top ten highest scorers in 2016/17 season and our measures show that the reason behind this is that all have great shooting or heading abilities.
+Michael Barrios, a winger for FC Dallas that season, is very good with his positioning senses and shooting abilities.
+Another winger, Kekuta Manneh also showed good shooting prowess and found a spot in the list of top five.